 - Some mutual funds can be rather inexpensive to buy.
 No-load mutual funds exist.
 These funds don’t charge any fees to buy or sell units but they do have operating expenses.

 I was giving up about 2% of my hard earned money in fees.
 This is money I would never see again.
 I also lost my money to the following before the switch occurred from big bank mutual funds to indexed funds: load charges to buy the funds in the first place.
-Basically, I was paying to get into the investing game.
-Crazy when I think about it now…
+Load fees are basically charges to pay to get into the investing game.
+Crazy I did that when I think about it now…

 After getting fed up about not knowing what I needed to know, after reading books, journals, blogs and more, I began to realize that most professionally managed money is at a massive disadvantage to the market’s returns – there is virtually no evidence to suggest there is any consistent stock-picking skill amongst most professional money managers over time.

-Over the last six years, I’ve retained more of my money previously lost to pricy mutual fund products and rode the stock market returns in the process – becoming a more successful investor because of it.
+In building my own ETF and stock portfolio, I’ve been a far wealthier investor because of it.
 Although my entire portfolio is not comprised of Exchange Traded Funds yet I won’t rule it out long-term.

 What was your journey to lower-cost investing?
 Or are you still paying lots of money striving for market out performance?